 Please don’t worry, you have been provided with automatic progression within the college.
 We are hosting online open days on 13th, 14th, 20th and 21st August and you can register online via our websites to attend or use LiveChat.

 Student health and wellbeing

-Student Services remains open to continue to support students and can be accessed through email:
+Student Services remains open to continue to support students and can be accessed on site from 14 September or through email: